lifebit-ai/cloudos-cli/README.md

 #### Running WDL workflows

-To run WDL workflows, `cloudos job run` command can be used normally, but adding three extra
+To run WDL workflows, `cloudos job run` command can be used normally, but adding two extra
 parameters:

 - `--wdl-mainfile`: name of the mainFile (*.wdl) file used by the CloudOS workflow.
-- `--wdl-importsfile`: name of the worfklow imported file (importsFile, *.zip).
+- `--wdl-importsfile` [Optional]: name of the worfklow imported file (importsFile, *.zip).
-- `--cromwell-token`: specific token for Cromwell server, different from the personal API token.

 All the rest of the `cloudos job run` functionality is available.